mohamad-amin/SayehComputer/report/README.md

 - Sets `ALUout_on_Databus` to `1` to  put `ALU`'s output on the `Databus`.
 - Sets `WriteMem` flag of `Memory` to `1` to write the `Databus`'s data to `memory`.

-So the  `ControlWord` for the first clock would look like this:
+So the  `ControlWord` for this clock would look like this:
 ```
 000-10001-011-00-01-00-01-10-S00
 ```